Thailand has long been a popular destination for expats, drawing retirees, digital nomads, and many seeking to begin a new life abroad.

 - Thais are generally friendly and welcoming, but it may take time to build deeper relationships.

-- Participating in local events or joining clubs based on shared interests can be a good way to meet people.
+- Participating in local events or joining clubs based on shared interests can be an excellent way to meet people.

-- Learning about Thai holidays and customs and participating in them can show respect and help build connections.
+- Learning about Thai holidays and customs and participating can show respect and help build connections.

 What is the Work Culture Like in Thailand?

-- The concept of “face” is important in the workplace as well, so criticism should be given privately and diplomatically.
+- The concept of “saving face” is also vital in the workplace, so criticism should be given privately and diplomatically.

 - The hierarchy in Thai businesses is more pronounced, and respect for superiors is expected.

-- Building personal relationships with colleagues is important in Thai business culture.
+- Maintaining good personal relationships with colleagues and business partners is beneficial.

-If you’re employed by a multinational firm and being sent to Thailand, it’s likely that you’ll be sent to Bangkok.
+If you’re employed by a multinational firm and being sent to Thailand as an expat, it’s very likely that you’ll be sent to Bangkok.
+You probably won’t be working on a beach.

 The Best Cities in Thailand for Expats